Disability Support Services

 The following steps should be taken to ensure adequate time to arrange for appropriate accommodations:

-For further information, see the section titled “Student Responsibilities.”
+For further information, refer to the section titled “Student Responsibility.”